tinymce/tinymce-docs/migration-from-4x.md

 #### Inlite

 The Inlite theme is no longer supported in TinyMCE 5.0.
 The features that the Inlite theme used to provide are now available as a plugin.
-The following is an example of the current Inlite configuration:
+The inlite plugin has been renamed `quickbars`.
+The following is an example of the current quickbars configuration:
 ```
 {
   theme: 'silver',
   inline: true,
   toolbar: false,
   menubar: false,
-  plugins: [ 'inlite' ]
+  plugins: [ 'quickbars' ]
 }
  ```
 This will provide a similar but improved [distraction-free]({{site.baseurl}}/general-configuration-guide/use-tinymce-distraction-free/) experience in TinyMCE 5.0.